International students and arrests

 Although most of us will never be arrested in our entire lives, it does happen to some international students each year.
 Common misdemeanor or felony arrests can include theft, drunk driving, shoplifting (stealing goods from a store without paying for them) and drug possession (with or without intent to sell).

 It is important to distinguish between the arrest and the judgment or resolution of the case.
 A person might be arrested and charged, but the case may be dismissed, the charges may be reduced or you may only have to pay a fine or do community service instead of going to jail.

-However, regardless of the outcome of the case, the arrest record will eventually find its way in the U.S. government's federal databases, and will then appear in the record when someone applies for a U.S. visa or attempts to enter the United States.
-Sometimes fingerprints may also end up in a database, even without an arrest.
+However, regardless of the outcome of the case, the arrest record will eventually find its way into the U.S. government's federal databases, and will then appear in the record when someone applies for a U.S. visa or attempts to enter the United States.

 Some USCIS applications ask similar questions.